 What process(es) is (are) to be used for addressing implementation / policy issues raised by the IRT (charter question 4)

-[To be further discussed – recommended after WG review of GNSO Guidance Process as that process or parts may help inform these deliberations] OPTIONAL – NOT DISCUSSED BY THE WG YET: The WG is of the view that the processes as outlined in Section 4, Proposed Additional New GNSO Processes, of this report are likely to be suitable to address any issues that are raised by the IRT to the GNSO Council (via the GNSO Council Liaison).
+The WG is of the view that the processes as outlined in Section 4, Proposed Additional New GNSO Processes, of this report are likely to be suitable to address any issues that are raised by the IRT to the GNSO Council (via the GNSO Council Liaison).
 Depending on the intended outcome, a GIP, GGP, EPDP or PDP could be used.
 However, before finalizing its views on this question, the WG would like to review the input received on these proposed processes so it would be in a better position to evaluate whether or not these would also be suitable to address an implementation or policy related issue that emerges as part of the implementation process.

 What role does the Board play, if any, in addressing implementation concerns from the GNSO Council (charter question 3 & 4)

-[To be further discussed – recommended after WG review of GNSO Guidance Process as that process or parts may help inform these deliberations] OPTIONAL – NOT DISCUSSED BY THE WG YET: As the ICANN Board directs ICANN staff to implement policy recommendations following their adoption, the Board would need to be kept abreast should there be any issues that may result in additional consideration by the GNSO Council during the implementation process.
+As the ICANN Board directs ICANN staff to implement policy recommendations following their adoption, the Board would need to be kept abreast should there be any issues that may result in additional consideration by the GNSO Council during the implementation process.
 Similarly, should the GNSO Council decide to initiate a GGP, EPDP or PDP, the ICANN Board would be involved per the procedures as outlined in Annex C, D and E. This question is also expected to be given further consideration following input received on this Initial Report.

 Conclusion and Recommendations